lbgm/vue-pro-calendar/README.md

 ## Slots

-Draw your own calendars using scoped slots
+Draw your own calendar using scoped slots

 ```html
 <pro-calendar